The FBI, Politics, and the Administrative State

 As far as the “fourth branch of government”?

 There is, of course, no fourth branch of government.
-The Constitution establishes the branches of government (legislative, executive, judicial) within the first three articles; the FBI falls within the executive branch subject oversight by the legislative branch.
+The Constitution establishes the Branches of government (Legislative, Executive, Judicial) within the first three Articles; the FBI falls within the Executive Branch, subject to oversight by the Legislative Branch.

-The fight both over the meaning of 10-year terms for FBI directors and the authority of politicians (meaning elected officials) over the FBI isn’t just relevant in respect to a single law enforcement agency, but points to a deeper, century-long crisis in American government concerning the growth of the bureaucracy, what John Marini terms the ”Administrative State” that operates within a post-constitutional environment.
-The fight over FBI is a coming attraction over a much larger battle to come between Trump and the DC establishment.
+The fight both over the meaning of 10-year terms for FBI directors, and over the authority of politicians (meaning elected officials) over the FBI isn’t just relevant in respect to a single law enforcement agency.
+It points to a deeper, century-long crisis in American government over the growth of the bureaucracy, what John Marini terms the ”Administrative State”, that operates within a post-Constitutional environment.
+The fight over the FBI is a coming attraction of a much larger battle to come between Trump and the DC establishment.

-Marini states that administration was originally understood to be an executive branch function subordinate to a political theory of liberal constitutionalism and therefore the bureaucracy had no constitutional authority in of itself outside of the executive branch (meaning the president).
-However with the intellectual and political victory of Progressivism there has been a fundamental transformation in American politics to tacitly accept administration as something roughly co-equal to the other three branches.
+Marini states that administration was originally understood to be an Executive Branch function subordinate to a political theory of liberal constitutionalism, and therefore that the bureaucracy had no constitutional authority in and of itself outside of the Executive Branch (meaning the president).
+However, with the intellectual and political victory of Progressivism there has been a fundamental transformation in American politics to tacitly accept administration as something roughly co-equal to the other three branches.

-Progressivism in its original form, and therefore the Administrative State, rests not in nature meaning the preexisting condition of natural rights but rather within reason.
-Marini traces the roots of this back to Hegel and his conception of “History” through Woodrow Wilson and into the present,.
-Through the use of “reason” and “science” by experts there are “correct” answers and therefore politics could be avoided.
-This laid the foundations of modern administration and legitimized its insertion into our political system.
-It is an anti-constitutional system nested, through a soft coup, within a limited-government constitutional framework.
+Progressivism in its original form, and therefore the Administrative State, rests not in nature — meaning the preexisting condition of natural rights — but rather within reason.
+Marini traces the roots of this back to Hegel and his conception of “History,” through Woodrow Wilson and into the present.
+Through the use of “reason” and “science” by experts there are “correct” answers and, therefore, politics can be avoided.
+This thinking laid the foundations of modern administration and legitimized its insertion into our political system.
+It is an anti-Constitutional system nested, through a soft coup, within a limited-government Constitutional framework.

-Note “politics” is used in this case as an epithet to mean “elected officials.”
-The only thing worse than the FBI subject to elected officials is to not be subject to them at all.
-That was the entire point of limiting the FBI director to a ten-year term, to avoid the rogue antics of another J. Edgar Hoover.
+(Note that “politics” is used in this case as an epithet to mean “elected officials.”
+The only thing worse than an FBI subject to elected officials is an FBI not be subject to them at all.
+That was the entire point of limiting the FBI director to a ten-year term — to avoid the rogue antics of another J. Edgar Hoover.)

-Note to Chris Wray and all other people who would defend the “independence” of the FBI from political control.
-There is a specialized institution out there with all sorts of weapons of war and is very proficient at using them, they are also under civilian (meaning political) control.
+(Note to Chris Wray and all of the other people who would defend the “independence” of the FBI from political control.
+There is already a specialized institution out there with all sorts of weapons of war that it is very proficient at using, and that is are also under civilian (meaning political) control.
 It is called the military.
-If it’s good enough for the Marines, it’s good enough for those in the Hoover Building.
+If it’s good enough for the Marines, it’s good enough for those in the Hoover Building.)

-The battle regarding the legitimacy of the Administrative State has been waged for the past 50 years all the back to Nixon; in fact Marini states that Watergate can only be understood through the subterfuge and sabotage of the DC establishment.
-The Administrative State has been able to insulate themselves within the constitutional text and also through the good old-fashioned way of all guerrilla armies where as enemy politicians may have watches, the bureaucrats have the time.
+The battle regarding the legitimacy of the Administrative State has been waged for the past 50 years, all the way back to Nixon.
+In fact, Marini states that Watergate can only be understood as an attempt at subterfuge and the sabotage of the DC establishment.
+The Administrative State has so far been able to insulate itself politically by getting Congress and the courts to place it within the Constitutional text, and also by the good old-fashioned way of all guerrilla armies: by controlling necessary resources; while enemy politicians may have watches, the bureaucrats have the time.

-On the flip side, if there was a time to go after the Administrative State, it is now.
+On the other hand, if there is ever a time to go after the Administrative State, it is now.
 The Supreme Court has Chevron.
-The DC establishment after COVID, with DEI, and all the other shenanigans of the past eight years is discredited.
+The DC establishment after COVID, with DEI and the other shenanigans of the past eight years, is discredited.
 The recent election is a thundering mandate for change.

 We’ll see.

-On the mean time, a recommendation for DOGE.
+In the meantime, a recommendation for DOGE.
 The FBI wants a new HQ.
 Tell them they can have it, in any configuration they want.
 However it has to built out in Pie Town, NM.
 It’s good country but you have to drive about 70 miles to find a traffic light.
-Never cared for the pie though.
+Never cared for the pie, though.

 That’ll learn the FBI to mess with constitutional rights.